jmespadero/cityGen/readme.md

 Its work is currently continued by Sergio Fernandez under the supervision of Jose M. Espadero.

-## How do I create a model?
+## Getting Started (How do I play a game?)

-First step is (obviously) to install blender3D, and then clone this repository:
+### Prerequisites
+You just need to have [blender3D](https://www.blender.org) installed in your computer.
+If you plain to tweak the procedure to build the 2D map, then it is recommended to have matplotlib package installed to generate svg images with the step-by-step construction of the 2D map.
+Matplotlib is *not* included into the python interpreter bundled with blender, so it is recommendable install your own python interpreter.

+### Installing
+Just clone or download a copy of this repository:
 ``` sh
     git clone https://github.com/jmespadero/cityGen.git
     cd cityGen
 ```

+### Creating a new random 3D model and game
 To create a new 2D map and 3D model from scratch, execute the command:
 ``` sh
     blender --background --python cityGen2D.py --python cityGen3D.py